 We want everyone to be aware of Fabry disease!

-During the month of April, we raise awareness for Fabry disease by educating patients and family members, caregivers, healthcare professionals and the greater community to improve the recognition, diagnosis, understanding, and management of Fabry disease.
+During April, we raise awareness for Fabry disease by educating patients and family members, caregivers, healthcare professionals and the greater community to improve the recognition, diagnosis, understanding, and management of Fabry disease.

-Normally, each year we work with Fabry community members in each state to obtain as many official state governors’ proclamations as possible.
-This program was interupted by the pandemic in 2020 and 2021.
-In 2022, we resumed the program to recognize Fabry disease awareness in April in every state but not every state has an official proclamation program or some states will only grant a week or a day.
-Each year you can see photos of governors' proclamations and a map of our progress at www.facebook.com/FabryDisease.
+Each year, we work with Fabry community members in each state to obtain as many official state governors’ proclamations as possible.
+This program was interrupted by the pandemic in 2020 and 2021.
+In 2022, we resumed the program to recognize Fabry disease awareness in April in every state.
+Every state does not have an official proclamation program, and some states will only grant a week or a day.
+You can see photos of governors' proclamations and a map of our progress each year at www.facebook.com/FabryDisease.

-In 2022, the NFDF will distribute frequent news and information about Fabry disease via our e-newsletter service, our face book page at www.facebook.com/FabryDisease, and our Twitter account at www.twitter.com/FabryDisease1.
-You can subscribe to our e-newsletter at this e-Newsletter Subscription Link.
+During Fabry Disease Awareness Month, the NFDF distributes frequent news and information about Fabry disease via our e-newsletter and social media channels.
+See our social media channel links at the bottom half of our Link Tree.
+You can subscribe to our e-newsletter using this e-newsletter subscription link.

 What can you do to help increase awareness?
 It takes a village!